-SECTION.
-13. Role of Government Agencies - The following government agencies shall perform the following to promote the welfare and protect the rights of Filipino seafarers and whenever practicable, all overseas Filipinos:
+- SEC.
+15. Role of Government Agencies.
+The following government agencies shall perform the following to promote the welfare and protect the rights of Filipino seafarers and, whenever practicable, all overseas Filipinos: - a) Department of Foreign Affairs.
+The DFA, through its home offices or foreign posts, shall take priority action or make representation with the foreign authority concerned to protect the rights of

-a) Department of Foreign Affairs.
-The DFA, through its home offices or foreign post, shall take priority action or make representation with the foreign authority concerned to protect the rights of Filipino seafarers and other overseas Filipinos and extend immediate assistance, including the repatriation of distressed or beleaguered Filipino seafarers and other overseas Filipinos;
+Filipino seafarers and other overseas Filipinos and extend immediate assistance, including the repatriation of distressed or beleaguered Filipino's eafarers and other overseas Filipinos;

-- b) Commission on Higher Education (CHED) shall ensure the promotion of quality and efficiency in maritime education through advocacy and accountability. - (b.1) Commission on Higher Education and Technical Education and skills Development Authority.
-The TESDA shall ensure that the curricula for the seafarer's education and training are in consonance with the demands of global maritime industry as well as with the requirement of STCW '78 as amended. - (b.2) Commission on Higher Education and Maritime Training Council.
-The CHED, in coordination with MTC and responsible for the continuous and comprehensive research, review and upgrading of the system of education, training, certification and recruitment of all maritime schools and institutions, as well as the manning or crewing agencies and regulatory commissions. - c) Department of Labor and Employment.
-The DOLE shall ensure that labor and social welfare laws in foreign countries are fairly and faithfully applied to Filipino seafarers and whenever applicable to other overseas Filipinos, including the grant of legal assistance and the referral to proper medical centers or hospitals; - (c.1) Maritime Training Council.
-The MTC shall be responsible in the formulation, adoption and enforcement of regulatory measures for the observance of both the accredited training centers and agencies and the trainees to ensure quality standard and mechanisms of training and competence of local seafarers.

-- (c.2) Maritime Industry Authority the MARINA shall be responsible in the formulation, adoption and enforcement of regulations governing and quality standards and mechanisms of training and competence of local seafarers. - (c.3) Philippine Overseas Employment Agency.
-In pursuit of promoting the well being of the Filipino seafarers, the POEA hall: - a) look into the improve on the working conditions and terms of employment of the officers and crew of vessels of Philippine registry, and of such officers and crew members who are Filipino citizens and employed by foreign vessels; - b) Develop an effective system of monitoring and gathering welfare concerns for purposes of determining future welfare programs, monitoring existing welfare activities and addressing current welfare issues prioritize according to urgency;
+- b) Commission on Higher Education (CHED) shall ensure the promotion of quality and efficiency in maritime education through advocacy and accountability. - (b.1) Commission on Higher Education and the Technical Education and Skills Development Authority.
+The CHED and the TESDA shall ensure that the curricula for the seafarers' education and training are in consonance with the demands of global maritime industry as well as with the requirements of STCW '78, as amended. - (b.2) Commission on Higher Education and Maritime Training Council.
+The CHED, in coordination with MTC, and maritime schools and training institutions, shall be responsible for the continuous and comprehensive research, review and upgrading of the system of education, training, certification and recruitment of all maritime schools and institutions, as well as the manning or crewing agencies and regulatory commissions.. - c) Department of Labor and Employment.
+The DOLE shall ensure that labor and social welfare laws in foreign countries are fairly and faithfully applied to Filipino seafarers and whenever applicable, to other overseas Filipinos, including the grant of legal assistance and the referral to proper medical centers or hospitals: - (c.1) Maritime Training Council.
+The MTC shall be responsible in the formulation, adoption and enforcement of regulatory measures for the observance of both the accredited training centers and agencies and the trainees to ensure quality standards and mechanisms of training and competence of overseas Filipino seafarers. - (c.2) Maritime Industry Authority.
+The MARINA shall be responsible in the formulation, adoption and enforcement of regulations governing the quality standards and mechanisms of training and competence of local seafarers. - (c.3) Philippine Overseas Employment Agency.
+In pursuit of promoting the well-being of the Filipino seafarers, the POEA shall: - a) Look into and improve on the working conditions and terms of employment of the officers and crew of vessels of Philippine registry, and of such officers and crew members who are Filipino citizens and employed by foreign vessels;

-- c) Observe and conduct a comprehensive and updated system of pre-departure orientation seminars or briefings to departing seafarers and other maritime workers scheduled for deployment.
-It shall also undertake studies and distribute relevant materials for use in pre-departure orientation seminars of maritime workers and other related activities; - d) Accredited, regulate and supervise pre-departure orientation seminars or briefings of authorized manning or crewing agencies; - e) Formulate and undertake programs and projects for the effective and efficient utilization of the seafarers welfare fund; - f) Provide services to assist maritime worker and their immediate dependents and families; and - g) Perform such other duties as may be essential in giving assistance to seafarers and their families.
+- b) Develop an effective system of monitoring and gathering welfare concerns for purposes of determining future welfare programs, monitoring existing welfare activities and addressing current welfare issues prioritize according to urgency; - c) Observe and conduct a comprehensive and updated system of pre-departure orientation seminars or briefings to departing seafarers and other maritime workers scheduled for deployment.
+It shall also undertake studies and distribute relevant materials for use in pre-departure orientation seminars of maritime workers and other related activities; - d) Accredit, regulate and supervise pre-departure orientation seminars or briefings of authorized manning or crewing agencies; - e) Formulate and undertake programs and projects for the effective and efficient utilization of the seafarers' welfare fund: - f) Provide services to assist maritime workers and their immediate dependents and families; and - g) Perform such other duties as may be essential in giving assistance to seafarers and their families.